KiltzX/Wifi-Deauth-Python/README.md

 ## Installation

-You need airmon-ng and airodump installed in your machine I tested using Kali-Linux 2021.2
+You need airmon-ng and airodump-ng installed in your machine.

+I tested using Kali-Linux 2021.2

 ```bash